Guide to the Hunter Valley

 Drink and dine at Hunter Valley's best wineries and restaurants

 At the Hunter Valley's cellar doors you can taste a wide variety of wines, or join a tasting masterclass to sample rare vintages.
 The historic 1866 Audrey Wilkinson winery offers an excellent range of semillons at its picturesque tasting room.
 You can try chardonnay and shiraz at the Oakvale Wines estate.
-At avant garde winery Usher Tinkler – housed within the beautifully restored Pokolbin Church – pair wine or whiskey with prosciutto, truffle salumi and camembert.
+At avant garde winery Usher Tinkler – housed within the beautifully restored Pokolbin Church – pair wine or whisky with prosciutto, truffle salumi and camembert.
 Sit down to lunch at multi-award-winning restaurant Muse, where you'll dine on seasonally driven dishes paired with Hungerford Hill wines, or indulge in French-inspired cuisine at Bistro Molines.
-At Moorebank Vineyard you can indulge in wine, cheese and chocolate tastings, or picnic on the private grounds.
+At Moorebank Vineyard you can enjoy wine, cheese and chocolate tastings, or picnic on the private grounds.
 Be sure to grab a selfie with Sheila the resident sheep.

 When you need a break from a jam-packed schedule of cellar doors, drop into the Hunter Valley Cheese Factory.
-Here you'll find a fantastic selection of handmade cow and goat milk cheese, available to taste and buy.
+Here you'll find a fantastic selection of handmade cow and goat milk cheeses, available to taste and buy.
 Order a cheese tasting board to try five cheeses, or book a private cheese appreciation class to learn about cheese varieties and the art of wine matching.
 The Smelly Cheese Shop also offers a great range of local and imported cheese, which you can enjoy at its in-house café.

 Float above the vineyards in a hot air balloon